abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 ## Deserialize Object

-The deserialize method shall read the file or files representing a given object and create such object in the system.
-If such object already exist, it shall be updated according to the  definition in the file or files.
+The deserialize method shall read the file or files representing a given object and create the object in the system.
+If the object already exists, it shall be updated according to the definition in the file or files.
 There are a few methods available to process files using [`ZIF_ABAPGIT_INPUT_XML`](https://github.com/abapGit/abapGit/blob/main/src/xml/zif_abapgit_xml_input.intf.abap) (input parameter `IO_XML`).

 Method | Description
 -------|------------